sagemathinc/cocalc_tutorial/creating_a_course/creating_course.md

 Open your course by clicking on the **.course** file.

-In the **Students** tab, add a comma separated list of students in the search box and click on the search icon.
+In the **Students** tab, add a comma separated list of students' emails addresses in the search box and click on the search icon.

 ![Student list](./assets/student_list.png)

 If you have a particular large class, the above method may take a very long time.
 If you have your students' email addresses in an Excel spreadsheet (or Google Sheet) you can copy and paste them directly in the **Add student** box.

-Highlight all of the students in the resulting list and click on **Add N Students** where N is the number of students in your list.
+After parsing the list, you can either explicitly the students to add (press shift or ctrl key for multiple selections), or just click the "Add all students" button.

+Next, the student projects will be created.
+Please be patient until all students are processed and do not close CoCalc.

 ![Student list](./assets/student_list2.png)

 All added students will be invited to join your course by email.
 Any student who does not have an account on CoCalc will be invited to create one.

 Your course page will now look like this

 ![Student list](./assets/student_list3.png)

-* Email addresses that are followed by **(invited)** do not have a CoCalc account yet. **(invited)** will disappear as soon as they sign up.
+* Email addresses that are followed by **(invited)** do not have a CoCalc account yet.
+  **(invited)** will disappear as soon as they sign up.
 * You can see when each student last used the course project.
 In this case -- never!
 * The **!
 Free** warning next to each student shows that they are running this course on free servers.
 It is **strongly** recommended that you upgrade this to members-only servers for your students.
-You can also require in the settings page that your students pay a small one-time fee to upgrade their projects (see below).
+You can also require in the configuration page that your students pay a small one-time fee to upgrade their projects (see below).
 Read more about how [how to pay for a course](https://github.com/sagemathinc/cocalc/wiki/prof-pay) in the CoCalc Wiki.

 ## What do the students get?